nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a student, entering relevant student details.
-2. Tuteez acknowledges that a new student has been added.
+2. System acknowledges that a new student has been added.
 3. Use case ends.

 **Extensions**

 * 1a.
-Tuteez detects an identical name.
+System detects an identical name.

     * 1a1.
-Tuteez rejects the new addition and informs user about the error.
+System rejects the new addition and informs user about the error.

     Use case resumes at step 1.

 * 1b.
-Tuteez detects clashing lesson.
+System detects clashing lesson.

     * 1b1.
-Tuteez rejects the new addition and informs user about the clashing lessons.
+System rejects the new addition and informs user about the clashing lessons.

     Use case resumes at step 1.

 * 1c.
 The given command format is invalid.

     * 1c1.
-Tuteez rejects the new addition and informs user about the invalid command format.
+System rejects the new addition and informs user about the invalid command format.

   Use case resumes at step 1.